kirab-21/Vault-3.0/README.md

 - React: Front-end interface for uploading images and managing access.
 - IPFS: Decentralized storage protocol for hosting uploaded images.

+## Features
+- Decentralized Storage: Images are uploaded to IPFS, ensuring decentralized and immutable storage.
+- Smart Contract: Utilizes Solidity smart contracts on the Ethereum blockchain for access control and ownership management.
+- Access Control: Users can grant or revoke access to their uploaded images to specific individuals through the smart contract.

+## Future Improvements
+- Better UI.
+- Allow others to upload images or files/folder.
+- Support other files like pdfs.
+- Web Hosting

 ## Contribution
 Chetan Harshit Singh(2028017)